martinohanlon/BlueDot/docs/pairpiandroid.rst

 3. Click :menuselection:`Bluetooth --> Add Device`

-4. Your phone will appear in the list, select it and click guilabel:`Pair`
+4. Your phone will appear in the list, select it and click :guilabel:`Pair`

-5. Enter a PIN code

-On your Android phone again:
+On your Android phone and Raspberry Pi.

-1. Enter the same PIN code when prompted
+1. Confirm the pairing code matches

-2. Touch "OK"
+2. Click OK

 .. note::

-    You may receive errors relating to services not being able available or being unable to connect: these can be ignored.
+    You may receive errors relating to services not being able available or being unable to connect: these can be ignored, your phone and Raspberry Pi are now paired.

 Using the Command Line
 ----------------------

+On your Android phone:

+1. Open Settings

+2. Select Bluetooth and make your phone "discoverable"

 On your Raspberry Pi: